beeware/.github/SUPPORT.md

 ## Python Version support

-We support Python 3.8 and above.
-Support for pre-release versions of Python is not guaranteed.
+We support all Python versions that have "bugfix" or "security" status [in Python's own version support policy](https://devguide.python.org/versions/).
+Support for "feature" and "pre-release" versions of Python is not guaranteed.